Aider-AI/aider/docs/faq.md

 This is probably not a good idea and will likely do more harm than good.

 The best approach is think about which files need to be changed to accomplish the task you are working on.
-Just add those files ot the chat.
+Just add those files to the chat.

+Usually when people want to add "all the files" it's because they think it will give GPT helpful context about the overall code base.
 Aider will automatically give GPT a bunch of additional context about how those specific files relate to the rest of your git repo.